Why was ancient Sparta always ruled by two kings at the same time?

 The roles and responsibilities of the two kings

-While the concept of two kings ruling concurrently might seem fraught with the potential for power struggles and chaos, in Sparta, the roles and responsibilities of the two monarchs were delineated clearly, contributing to the stability of this unique political system.
+While the concept of two kings ruling concurrently might suggest the potential for power struggles, in Sparta, the roles and responsibilities of the two monarchs were delineated clearly, contributing to the stability of this unique political system.

 The Spartan kings, despite their royal status, were not absolute rulers.
 They were first and foremost generals in times of war, leading the Spartan armies on campaigns.